mruffin/keylime.github.io/_posts/2023-17-10-remote-attestation-blog-part1.markdown

 To use Keylime’s Runtime Integrity Monitoring, there are a few steps that you will need to take to either enable Linux IMA or ensure that it is already running.
 As we learned a few sections ago, IMA is used to measure the contents of files at runtime.
 However, before it can do that, you will have to tell it what to measure using an ***ima-policy***.
 In the Keylime repository, you will find an example policy that can be used, and in the documentation, you will find instructions on enabling IMA.

 In Keylime, a ***runtime policy*** is a list of “golden” cryptographic hashes of files in their untampered state that are used for IMA verification.
 The Keylime verifier will load the runtime policy and use it to validate the agent’s file states that are loaded onto the TPM.
 If the files have been tampered with, the hashes will not match, and Keylime will place the agent into a failed state.
 The Keylime agent and operating system itself are not deemed trustworthy by default.
 Given the setup only after the successful initial attestation is the system deemed trustworthy, but it still can leave the trusted state at any moment and is, therefore, continuously attested.
+It is important to mention that Keylime also supports the verification of IMA file signatures, which also helps to detect modifications on immutable files and can be used to complement or even replace the allowlist of hashes in the runtime policy if all relevant executables and libraries are signed.
+However, this setup is beyond the scope of this work.

 If you want to read more about how to build a runtime policy for Keylime and then deploy it, you can do that [here](https://keylime.readthedocs.io/en/latest/user_guide/runtime_ima.html).